 Avoid forcing the doors manually as it COULD stretch the cables and MIGHT cause the slack to jam on the motor drum or over-rev the drive motor.
 Should the electrics fail, just use sufficient force to get the door moving; no more.
 This includes garage mechanics!

-The actuator in the body (the rear latching loop) remains extended ready for the final pull-in action when the door is closed (you can see this from inside the car).
+The B-post actuator (the rear latching loop) remains extended ready for the final pull-in action when the door is closed (you can see this from inside the car).
 So you should hear TWO actuators working when the door opens.

 The door then continues to open until the microswitch at the back of the door is operated - this is operated by a simple sprung lever that pushes on a flap that in turn presses on the microswitch.
 This stops the main motor running.